 - earn returns mainly from interest payments

-- generally carry lower risks, but returns are also likely to be lower over the long term.
+- generally carry lower risks, but returns are likely to be lower than growth assets over the long term.*

 How to get started

 - set your goals: first, you need a clear understanding of your retirement goals.
-Whether you're relaxing at the beach, travelling or starting up a small business, you need to ensure that when you get to retirement, your means match your dreams.
+Whether you're relaxing at the beach, travelling or starting up a small business, when you get to retirement, your means should match your dreams.

 - understand your needs: estimate how much income you'll need when you finish work.